 |Birth: ||Oct.
 17, 1916, USA|

-Walter Crum served on the USS Asheville, a gun boat, during World War II.
-On March 3 of 1942, the ship was engaged by two enemy destroyers and was sunk approximately 300 miles south of Java.
-All personnel were considered Missing In Action.
+Walter Crum was the son of Edward and Anna Crum of New York.
+Walter enlisted in the Navy and served on the USS Asheville, a gun boat, during World War II.
+On March 3 of 1942, the ship was engaged by two enemy destroyers and sunk approximately 300 miles south of Java.
+All personnel were considered Missing In Action (the official MIA date at the time was March 1, 1942).
 It was later learned one survivor, FM/2c Fred Brown, was pulled from the water.
 Brown died, March 1945, in a POW camp in the Celebes, N.E.I., but not before telling the story of what had happened to the Asheville.
 After the war, a fellow POW reported Brown's tale to the US Navy.
-November 25, 1945, Walter and his shipmates were officially considered Killed In Action (Buried at Sea).
+November 25, 1945, Walter Crum and his shipmates were officially considered Killed In Action (Buried at Sea).
+His father, Edward, preceded him in death.

 Maintained by: SandiMH